FurkanTheHuman/bssh/README.md

 `go get https://github.com/FurkanTheHuman/bssh`

 ### Installing From The Source
 You can install the project by cloning this repository.
-Of course you need go installed.
+Of course go needs to be installed.
 `git clone https://github.com/FurkanTheHuman/bssh`
 `cd bssh`
 `go build .`